So what is driving these figures up?

 1. The influence of COVID-19 on the job market

-At the beginning of the pandemic, particularly the months that today’s figures are based on, earnings were pushed down, affected by the spread of the virus.
+At the beginning of the pandemic, particularly the months that these figures are based on, earnings were pushed down, affected by the spread of the virus.
 This means that the figures now are considerably higher than the previous year.

 2. A drop in candidate supply & high demand for staff

 As KPMG states, candidate numbers fell significantly, perhaps due to continuing uncertainty and concerns over job security.
 There is also the influence of Brexit as a key factor in the lessening supply of workers in the UK market.
-As a result of this, there has been a sharp increase in the demand for new hires, which has subsequently driven up salaries.
+As a result of this, there has been a sharp surge in the demand for new hires, which has subsequently driven up salaries.